-While I considered other opportunities and locations, I chose to do a postdoc at UBC, because of the great match with my supervisor, the superb resources available, and the excellent research community within UBC.
-The Angert lab focuses on studying evolution across large spatial scales.
-While I have carried out a PhD in a highly productive evolutionary ecology lab, I was missing interactions with more people that have a spatial focus to their research.
-In addition to spatial expertise, the sheer size of the monkeyflower seed collection, measured in the spatial extent of populations, the number of years sampled, and the detailed demographics available represents a tremendous resource.
-It will allow me to ask cutting-edge questions in spatial biology that would take many years to carry out without this level of support.
+While I considered other opportunities, I chose to do a postdoc at UBC, because of the match with my supervisors, the superb resources available, and the excellent research community.
+The Angert Lab at UBC has carried out demography and seed collection surveys for 21 populations of scarlet monkeyflower across California and Oregon.
+This collection allows me to ask questions about range-wide adaptation to drought across seven years.
+It has allowed me to ask cutting-edge questions that would take many years to carry out without this level of support.
+The genomics experience in the Rieseberg Lab has also been critical to have the technical expertise needed to research genome wide adaptation to drought in order to be able to test assumptions of assisted migration.
 Finally, the Biodiversity Centre has a friendly, collaborative research culture that makes it one of the best places to carry out a postdoc in the world.
-I was thoroughly impressed during my brief visit to UBC in 2016.
 The biodiversity centre also has a high concentration of ecological genomics labs and a strong collaborative culture.
-Interaction and support with individuals like Dolph Schluter, Loren Rieseberg, and Sally Otto will be vital to developing my multidisciplinary interests.

 What advice do you have for new postdoctoral fellows?

-In my opinion, a postdoc is a time to acquire new skills and expand the scope or your research.
+A postdoc is a time to acquire new skills and expand the scope or your research.
 Because of this, I would encourage new postdocs not to carry on research that is too similar to your PhD work.
-Additionally, just like finding a PhD supervisor, it's important to find a lab that is really a good fit for you and your interests.
+Additionally, just like finding a PhD supervisor, it's important to find a lab that is really a good fit for you and your new interests.

 What do you like to do for fun?